Generating and updating control findings

 includes the reason code and a description.

 The following table lists the available status reason codes and descriptions.
-The remediation steps for a reason code depend on which control generated a finding with the reason code.
-You can see remediation steps for FSBP controls at AWS Foundational Security Best Practices controls.
+The remediation steps depend on which control generated a finding with the reason code.
+Choose a control from the Security Hub controls reference to see remediation steps for that control.

 Reason code |